-However, with Covid-hit economies across the world continuing to struggle, bank base rates remain low – and therefore so do cash savings rates.
-So finding a competitive rate on your Cash ISA is no mean feat and could be even more difficult if you also want to ensure your cash is being used for good rather than simply saving with any provider.
+However, the skyrocketing rate of inflation means it’s nigh-on impossible to find an interest rate on a Cash ISA that will keep up.
+It could be even more difficult if you also want to ensure your cash is being used for good rather than simply saving with any provider.

 Fortunately there are some good alternatives to the big high street banks that can still offer a competitive, if a little uninspiring, return.
 On the green and ethical scale, they range from stand-out social and environmental pioneers, to member-owned institutions such as building societies, to neutral players that are simply more attractive than the Big Four banks, which remain driven by shareholder value and propped up by fossil fuel investments.

 While you’re unlikely to find a cash savings rate that won’t later be eroded by inflation, it will at least remain steady rather than rising and falling in value like stock market investments.
 Cash ISAs also offer deposit protection from the Financial Services Compensation Scheme.